Gautham495/react-native-play-age-range-declaration/README.md

 > [!NOTE]
 >
-> - The APIs for Apple's Declared Age Range works in iOS 26 as I have tested in real device and I have attached a video showing the workings of it.
+> - The APIs for Apple's Declared Age Range and the android play age works in iOS 26 and in Android 15+ as I have tested in real device and I have attached a gif showing the workings of it.

 ## Demo